Cash-strapped Virgin Australia grounds almost all domestic flights amid virus crisis

 It will continue local and international cargo flights, the airline said.

-Virgin’s shares are tightly controlled by a group of foreign airlines including Singapore Airlines Ltd (SIAL.SI), Etihad Airways and Chinese conglomerate HNA Group that have also seen a sharp deterioration in revenues due to the coronavirus crisis.
+Virgin’s shares are tightly controlled by a group of foreign airlines including Singapore Airlines Ltd, Etihad Airways and Chinese conglomerate HNA Group that have also seen a sharp deterioration in revenues due to the coronavirus crisis.

 The Australian government has already announced some aid to the broader airline industry, including refunding and waiving charges such as domestic air traffic control fees worth A$715 million and A$198 million in support for regional aviation.